abhiMishra98/Cuda-Performance-Lab/Convolution/README.md

-`main()` runs each pair (`conv_1d`/`conv_1d_shared` and `conv_2d`/`conv_2d_shared`) on the same random input, timed with `cudaEvent`s, so the numbers below are a direct, apples-to-apples naive-vs-tiled comparison rather than two separately sized runs.
+`main()` runs each pair (`conv_1d`/`conv_1d_shared` and `conv_2d`/`conv_2d_shared`) on the same random input, timed with `cudaEvent`s, so the numbers below are a direct comparison rather than two separately sized runs.
 This is a pure timing harness (real allocation, real random input, `cudaEvent`-timed launches); each kernel's output was verified against a CPU reference during development, but `main()` itself does not re-check correctness on every run.